-d.
+- d.
 The DCP is provided the opportunity to submit a written response to the site team report, and it must submit a written response if the report identifies areas of concerndeficiency.
 The DCP sends the response to the CCE Administrative Office which distributes it to the CCE President and Council.
-Any DCP response to the site team report must be submitted to the CCE no less than 30 days prior to the Status Review Meeting which is the next step in the review (or accreditation) process.

-3. Council Status Review Meeting
+Any DCP response to the site team report must be submitted to the CCE no less than 30 days prior to the Status Review Meeting which is the next step in the review (or accreditation) process. - 3.
+Council ← Status Review Meeting - a.

-a.
 The objective of the Status Review Meeting is to provide an opportunity for the Council to meet with DCP representatives to discuss the findings of the site team report and DCP response in accordance with CCE policies and procedures.
-The Site Team Chair or other members of the site team may also be present at the request of the Council Chair.

-4. Council Review, Action, and Notification

-- b.-The Council reviews the self-study and supporting documentation furnished by the DCP, the site team report, the program's response to the report, and any other appropriate information, consistent with CCE policies and procedures, to determine whether the program complies with the CCE Standards. - c.-The Council's action concludes with a written decision regarding accreditation status that is sent to the individual responsible for the program, governing body chair, and CCE Councilors.

-5. Next Comprehensive Review

-d.
-The next comprehensive site visit normally is four years following the award of initial accreditation, or eight years following the award of reaffirmation of continued accreditation.

-D. Additional Reports and Visits
+The Site Team Chair or other members of the site team may also be present at the request of the Council Chair. - 4.
+Council Review, Action, and Notification - b.
+The Council reviews the self-study and supporting documentation furnished by the DCP, the site team report, the program's response to the report, and any other appropriate information, consistent with CCE policies and procedures, to determine whether the program complies with the CCE Standards. - e.
+The Council's action concludes with a written decision regarding accreditation status that is sent to the individual responsible for the program, governing body chair, and CCE Councilors. - 5.
+Next Comprehensive Review - d.
+The next comprehensive site visit normally is four years following the award of initial accreditation, or eight years following the award of reaffirmation of continued accreditation. - D. Additional Reports and Visits

-In accordance with CCE policies and procedures, the Council monitors continuing compliance with accreditation standards and requirements through requiring additional reports, applications may require additional reports from, and/or visits to, a DCP. to confirm its continued compliance with the accreditation requirements.
-Monitoring reports and processes require The DCP must conticulty evaluate its efforts in the any area(s) of concerndeficiency, initiate measures that address those concerns deficiencies, and provide evidence of the degree of its success in rectifying the area(s) of concerndeficiency.
+In accordance with CCE policies and procedures, the Council monitors continuing compliance with accreditation standards and requirements through requiring additional reports, applications require additional reports from, and/or visits to, a DCP. to confirm its continued compliance with the accreditation requirements.
+Monitoring reports and processes require Tthe DCP mustto critically evaluate its efforts in theany area(s) of concerndeficiency, initiate measures that address those concernsdeficiency.
 Failure on the part of a DCP to furnish a required application, requested report or to host a site visit on the date specified by the Council constitute cause for sanction or adverse action.
 These actions are at the discretion of the Council, following appropriate notification.